WICG/webcomponents/proposals/Scoped-Custom-Element-Registries.md

 #### Note on looking up registries

-One consequence of looking up a registry from the root at element creation time is that different registries could be used over time for some APIs like HTMLElement.prototype.innerHTML, if the context node moves between shadow roots.
+One consequence of looking up a registry from the root at element creation time is that different registries could be used over time for some APIs like `HTMLElement.prototype.innerHTML`, if the context node moves between shadow roots.
 This should be exceedingly rare though.

 Another option for looking up registries is to store an element's originating registry with the element.
 The Chrome DOM team was concerned about the small additional memory overhead on all elements.
 Looking up the root avoids this.